faravanis/preference_change/README.md

 # preference_change
-An Applied Framework for Preference Change
+A Relational Framework for Preference Change